-We distinguish four types of fundamental particle interactions, the familiar long-range electromagnetic and gravitational forces, and the short-range strong and weak nuclear interactions.
-The great post-war success story was quantum electrodynamics (QED), which describes the electromagnetic interactions between charged particles in terms of the exchange of photons, particles of light.
+We distinguish four types of fundamental particle interactions, the familiar longrange electromagnetic and gravitational forces, and the short-range strong and weak nuclear interactions.
+The great post-war success story was quantum electrodynamics, which describes the electromagnetic interactions between charged particles in terms of the exchange of photons, particles of light.
 (Wave fields and particles are two sides of the same coin in quantum theory.)
 Following this triumph, many people were searching for similarly successful theories of the other interactions, or even better a unified theory of all of them, something we still lack.
-Salam was convinced from on early stage that such a theory should be, like QED, a gauge theory, that is one incorporating a special kind of symmetry (of which one very simple instance is that only voltage differences, not absolute voltages, are relevant).
+Salam was convinced from an early stage that such a theory should, like guantum electrodynamics, be a gauge theory, meaning that it should incorporate a special kind of symmetry (of which one very simple instance is that only voltage differences, not absolute voltages, are relevant).
 So there was a lot of interest in gauge theories at Imperial College.
 I did some early work in 1961 on the possibility of constructing a gauge theory of gravity.